Tunjesh/GAPAIM/README.md

 : Emphasizes human rights and global equity; GAP-AIM translates these into addressable and measurable risks.

 OECD AI Principles
-: Defines values like robustness and accountability; GAP-AIM enables scoring of gaps in implementation.
+: Based on five core value-based pillars - inclusive growth, sustainable development, and well-being; human-centered values and fairness; transparency and explainability; robustness, security, and safety; and accountability.
+GAP-AIM enables scoring of gaps in implementation.

 ISO/IEC 42001
 : Establishes an AI management system standard; GAP-AIM complements it with practical scoring and visualization.

 ## The principles.
-OECD, NIST, ISO 42001, EU AI Act all aim to solve the same core risks to people and societal wellbeing (bias, opacity, safety, accountability, privacy) and therefore gravitate to similar principles rooted in human rights and rule‑of‑law traditions.
+The OECD, NIST, ISO 42001, and EU AI Act all aim to solve the same core risks to people and societal wellbeing (bias, transparency, safety, accountability, privacy, etc) and therefore gravitate to similar principles rooted in human rights and rule‑of‑law.
 OECD’s principles set a high-level baseline, while NIST’s AI RMF operationalizes them across the AI lifecycle.
-ISO 42001 standard translate them into auditable management and risk processes, while the EU AI Act makes these high‑level AI principles operational and enforceable within the E. U.S. executive orders (2025) supports the same principles to build trust and consistency.
+ISO 42001 standard translate them into auditable management and risk processes, while the EU AI Act makes these high‑level AI principles operational and enforceable within the EU.
+The U.S. executive orders (2025) supports the same principles to build trust and consistency.
 For the purpose of this tool, the priciples have been grouped into five:

-**Privacy & data protection:** Collect only necessary data, secure it, and use it lawfully.
+**Privacy & Data Protection:** Collect only necessary data, secure it, and use it lawfully.
 Ensure consent/notice, retention limits, and data subject rights.

-**Accountability & oversight:** Name an owner for every AI system and decision and keep humans in the loop for consequential decisions.
+**Accountability & Oversight:** Name an owner for every AI system and decision and keep humans in the loop for consequential decisions.

-**Safety & security:** Design for predictable, resilient, cyber‑secure operation.
+**Safety & Security:** Design for predictable, resilient, cyber‑secure operation.
 Test for failures, adversarial inputs, model drift, and incident response.

-**Transparency & explainability:** Disclose when AI is used, what data matters, and provide understandable reasons for outcomes.
+**Transparency & Explainability:** Disclose when AI is used, what data matters, and provide understandable reasons for outcomes.

 **Fairness & inclusion:** Detect and mitigate bias across data, models, and outcomes.
 Define fairness metrics, monitor disparities, and remediate harms.